Kingsteignton: History

 Founded in the early 8th century by the kings of Wessex as the centre of a vast Saxon estate that extended from Teignmouth to Manaton, Kingsteignton was a key settlement in Saxon times and gave its name to the Saxon hundred of Teignton.
-The hundred moot or court was held in the village but it appears that by the time of the Domesday Survey the name of the hundred had been changed to Teignbridge, possibly indicating that the site of the court had been moved.
+The hundred moot or court was held in the village, but it appears that by the time of the Domesday Survey the name of the hundred had been changed to Teignbridge, possibly indicating that the site of the court had been moved.
 As a royal vill Kingsteignton provided rich pickings for Danish raiders who plundered it in 1001.

-Medieval prosperity funded the rebuilding of the parish church (St Michaels) in the 15th century, its 85-foot tower being constructed in the 1480s.
+Medieval prosperity funded the rebuilding of the parish church (St Michaels) in the 15th century.
+Its 85-foot (26 metre) tower was built in the 1480s.
 From the medieval period to the mid-19th century the parish church held an important position as the mother church of Highweek and Newton Bushell.

 The Fairwater Leat, fed by the springs at Rydon, superseded the Honeywell Spring as the established water supply in the Middle Ages and also supplied the power for three mills.
 A drought is said to have given rise to the annual Ram Roasting fair.
-According to legend there was insufficient water to baptise a child so a ram was sacrificed to the gods of the local spring.
+According to legend there was insufficient water to baptise a child, so a ram was sacrificed to the gods of the local spring.
 Water sprang forth and a ram has been roasted ever since at the fair, held nowadays on the late May bank holiday.
-Whit Tuesday was the traditional day for the fair but it was switched to Whit Monday in the early 1950s to fit in with school holidays and the later switch to the late May bank holiday was made for the same reason when the bank holiday was fixed as the last Monday in May.
+Whit Tuesday was the traditional day for the fair, but it was switched to Whit Monday in the early 1950s to fit in with school holidays.
+The later switch to the late May bank holiday was made for the same reason when the bank holiday was fixed as the last Monday in May.

 Until the 13th century the Manor of Kingsteignton was a crown demesne.
-In 1509 the manor passed to the Clifford family who still hold the title of Lord of the Manor today.
+In 1509 the manor passed to the Clifford family, who still hold the title of Lord of the Manor today.

-The area gained minor publicity in July 2017, when local MP Anne Marie Morris used a racist remark in a speech concerning Brexit.
-She was subsequently suspended by the Conservative Party.

-Culture
+Education

 The local secondary school is Teign School, which also includes a 6th form college.

-Primary schools are St Michaels and Rydon.
-A third primary school has been built opposite Teign School called Kingsteignton School.
-The principal of the school is called Dr Penny Fitch.
-The town is twinned with Orbec, France.
+Primary schools are St Michaels, Rydon and Kingsteignton.

+Transport

+The main bus operator in the area is Stagecoach South West, which runs a network of regular services to Exeter, Teignmouth, Dawlish and Totnes.
+County Bus (Newton Abbot) is a local independent operator that runs services to Brixham, Paignton, Torquay and Torbay Hospital.

+Kingsteignton is served by Newton Abbot railway station, which lies on the Exeter-Plymouth line.
+Great Western Railway operates local services Exmouth, Exeter St Davids, Dawlish, Teignmouth and Paignton; it also provides inter-city services to London Paddington, Reading, Plymouth and Penzance.

+The area was once served by the Moretonhampstead branch and the Teign Valley line.

+The town is near the A380 dual carriageway, which links Exeter, Dawlish, Teignmouth and Newton Abbot.